dariowouters/ts-map/README.md

 - ATS
     - All map DLCs up to and including Arkansas.
 - ETS2
-    - All map DLCs up to and including West Balkans.
+    - All map DLCs up to and including Greece.

 #### Dependencies
 - [Newtonsoft.Json (NuGet)](https://www.nuget.org/packages/Newtonsoft.Json)